-TABLE C403.2.12.6 CEILING FAN EFFICIENCY REQUIREMENTS
+TABLE C403.2.12.6 CEILING FAN EFFICIENCY REQUIREMENTS®

-EQUIPMENT TYPE MINIMUM EFFICIENCY TEST PROCEDURE

-CFEI = 1.00 at high (maximum) speed

-Large-diameter ceiling fan 10 CFR 430 Appendix U or AMCA Standard for applications outside the nearest speed that is not less than 40% of calculations)

-CFEI = 1.31 at 40% of high speed or the
+EQUIPMENT TYPE MINIMUM EFFICIENCY ^{be} TEST PROCEDURE Large-diameter ceiling fan CEEI = 1.31 at 40% of bigh speed or the 10 CFR 430 Appendix U or AMCA Standard for applications outside the nearest speed that is not less than 40% of 230 and AMCA Standard 208 (for FEI U.S.° high speed calculations) CFEI = 1.00 at high (maximum) speed; and CFEI = 1.31 at 40% of high speed or the Large-diameter ceiling fan nearest speed that is not less than 40% of high speed a.
+The minimum efficiency requirements at both high speed and 40% of maximum speed shall be met or exceeded to comply with this code.

-U.S.o high speed

-CFEI = 1.00 at high (maximum) speed; and

-CFEI = 1.31 at 40% of high speed or the

-Large-diameter ceiling fan

-10 CFR 430 Appendix U

-230 and AMCA Standard 208 (for FEI

-nearest speed that is not less than 40% of

-high speed

-- a.
-The minimum efficiency requirements at both high speed and 40% of maximum speed shall be met or exceeded to comply with this code. - b.
-Ceiling fans are regulated as consumer products by 10 CFR 430. - c.
+b.
+Ceiling fans are regulated as consumer products by 10 CFR 430.

+c.
 Chapter 6 contains a complete specification of the referenced test procedure, including the referenced year version of the test procedure.

-C403.2.12.6.1 Celling Fan Energy Index (CFEI).
+C403.2.12.6.1 Ceiling Fan Energy Index (CFEI).
 The Ceiling Fan Energy Index shall be calculated as the ratio of the electric input power of a reference large-diameter ceiling fan to the electric input power of the actual large-diameter ceiling fan as calculated in accordance with AMCA 208 with the following modifications to the calculations for the reference fan: using an airflow constant (Q) of 26,500 cfm (12.507 m3/s), a pressure constant (P) of 0.0027 in. of water (0.6719 Pa), and fan efficiency constant (?) of 42%.